Christopher Columbus statue toppled by Baltimore protesters

-Baltimore protesters pulled down a statue of Christopher Columbus and threw it into the city's Inner Harbor on Saturday night.
+Baltimore protesters pulled down a statue of Christopher Columbus and threw it into the city's Inner Harbour on Saturday night.

-Demonstrators used ropes to topple the monument near the Little Italy neighborhood, news outlets reported.
+Demonstrators used ropes to topple the monument near the Little Italy neighbourhood, news outlets reported.

-Protesters mobilized by the death of George Floyd at the hands of police have called for the removal of statues of Columbus, Confederate figures and others.
+Protesters mobilised by the death of George Floyd at the hands of police have called for the removal of statues of Columbus, Confederate figures and others.
 They say the Italian explorer is responsible for the genocide and exploitation of native peoples in the Americas.

 According to The Baltimore Sun, the statue was dedicated in 1984 and owned by the city.

-Statues of Columbus have also been toppled or vandalized in cities such as Miami; Richmond, Virginia; St. Paul, Minnesota; and Boston, where one was decapitated.
+Statues of Columbus have also been toppled or vandalised in cities such as Miami; Richmond, Virginia; St. Paul, Minnesota; and Boston, where one was decapitated.

 -AP